 1 - 120 cm webbing sling

-You may bring more crevasse rescue equipment if you are trained with its use
+You may bring more crevasse rescue equipment if you are trained with its use.
+EG Micro-Traction, Tibloc, additional prussiks

-Be prepared for temperatures from -20 to +5!
-Average temperatures at this time of year are normally about -5 to -12.
+Average temperatures at this time of year are normally about -5 to -12 but you need to be prepared for temperatures from -20 to +5

 Several thin layers are better than fewer thicker layers.
 No cotton!